flatpak-metadata(5) — Linux manual page

 DESCRIPTION top

-Flatpak uses metadata files to describe applications and
+Flatpak uses metadata files to describe applications and runtimes.

-metadata for the locally installed application
+the locally installed application org.gnome.Calculator is in

 ~/.local/share/flatpak/app/org.gnome.Calculator/current/active/metadata.